Kevin Opsahl, CFSP, Funeral Director/Owner

 After obtaining his funeral director’s license, Kevin worked at the Ray Funeral Chapel in Yankton until moving to Minneapolis.
 There he worked at the Hillside Funeral Home and Cemetery for two years until moving back to Yankton in 1991.
 He joined the Kostel Funeral Home, with funeral homes in Yankton, Menno and Tabor, where he worked until purchasing the business from Laddie and Pam Kostel in 1998.

-Kevin has three children: Ann (wife Katie), Laura (husband Nick and their 2 children: Nixon and Maddox), Alex (wife Jazmine).
+Kevin has three children: Ann, Laura (husband Nick and their 2 children: Nixon and Maddox), Alex (wife Jazmine).
 Kevin and Courtney were married in 2019 and she brought to their marriage 3 wonderful children: Taylor, Jayden and Liam.
 Kevin and his fiancé, Courtney Bouska reside in Yankton, South Dakota.
 Kevin is involved with the Yankton Morning Optimists, Yankton Elks Lodge #994, Hillcrest Country Club, Yankton Booster Club, Yankton Band Boosters, Yankton Area Arts Association, Yankton Quarterback Club and Yankton Chamber of Commerce, the Yankton Boys and Girls Club serving on the Advisory Committee and, currently, the Governing Board.
 He was involved with area youth as a Yankton Youth Soccer coach and has served on various boards for the United Church of Christ (Congregational).
 In 2004, he became a 32° Mason of the Scottish rite, St. John’s Lodge #1 A.F. and A.M.
 Kevin also served on the Board of Directors of the International Order of the Golden Rule (2005-2012) and served as the organization’s president 2010-2011.
 Kevin obtain his Certified Funeral Service Practitioner (CFSP) on May 15, 2011.

 “Funeral service for me has turned out to be more than a career.
 It has been a way for me to touch family’s lives that my schooling never taught me and it is hard for me to put into words, the bond I have developed with families over the years.”
 You can email Kevin at firstname.lastname@example.org.